Portfolio

 Educational Robotics - kits

 BigFoot is a biped walking robot controlled by a Parallax Basic-Stamp-1 computer.
-It is equiped with two servo motors which enable true biped walking and turning.
+It is equipped with two servo motors which enable true biped walking and turning.

 The original BigFoot was designed as an experimental robot and then created as a kit and sold by Milford Instruments.